-Why hasn’t this coming revolution in our economic system been widely noted?
+Why has this coming revolution in our economic system not been widely noted?
 Because the Obamacare legislation is so insanely complicated that “only $800+ an hour ERISA attorneys and the most sophisticated HR people understand how Obamacare really works.”

 Some Democrats may be concerned that people will be angry with them for taking away their doctors and insurance plans, but that was a problem they sought to mitigate, not avoid, through hyper-regulation.
 And when the end comes the Obama Administration will simply blame “greedy employers” and pledge to “fill the gap” with expanded government services.
 Moreover, the logic of Obamacare, that somehow everyone can have affordable healthcare if only everyone is forced into the system, is the logic of univeralism, meaning nationalization, whether fulfilled in one step or many.